 Sequential question Yes No 1.
 Is the site located in Flood Zone 1 in an area that will not be significantly affected by other sources of flooding or the impacts of climate change?
 Allocation or site can proceed Progress to Step 2 2.
-Is the site located in Flood Zone 1 in an area that will be affected by other forms of flooding / climate change? flood risk vulnerability classification.
-Undertake exception test if other sources of flooding Progress to step 3 (including the effects of climate change on those other types of flooding) are significant and required by the flood vulnerability of land uses table (Table 13).
-3. Is the site located in Flood Zone 2 in an area that will not be significantly affected by other sources of flooding or the impacts of Allocation can proceed provided it is appropriate for its flood risk vulnerability classification.
-Progress to Step 4 climate change?
-Undertake exception test fluvial or other sources of flooding (including the effects of climate change on those other types of flooding) are significant and required by the flood vulnerability of land uses table (Table 13).
+Is the site located in Flood Zone 1 in an area that will be affected by other forms of flooding / climate change?
+Progress to step 3 Undertake exception test if other sources of flooding (including the effects of climate change on those other types of flooding) are significant and required by the flood vulnerability of land uses table (Table 13).
+3. Is the site located in Flood Zone 2 in an area that will not be significantly affected by other sources of flooding or the impacts of climate change?
+Allocation can proceed provided it is appropriate for its flood risk vulnerability classification.
+Undertake exception test fluvial or other sources of Progress to Step 4 omnate onange: flooding (including the effects of climate change on those other types of flooding) are significant and required by the flood vulnerability of land uses table (Table 13).

-$^{27}$ The effect of climate change in this assessment is the extension of Flood Zone 3.
+The effect of climate change in this assessment is the extension of Flood Zone 3.
 If an allocation falls into such an area treat as Flood Zone 3.

 4. Is the site located in Flood Zone 2 in an area that will be affected by other forms of flooding / climate change?
 Establish whether the development type is suitable for Flood Zone 2 and other forms of flooding having considered the flood risk vulnerability of land uses (Table 13).
 Undertake exception test fluvial or other sources of flooding (including the effects of climate change on those other types of flooding) are significant and required by the flood vulnerability of land uses table (Table 13).
 Progress to Step 5 5.
 Is the site located in Flood Zone 3 in an area that will not be significantly affected by other sources of flooding or the impacts of climate change?
 Establish whether the development type is suitable for Flood Zone 3 having considered the flood risk vulnerability of land uses (Table 13).
 Undertake exception test fluvial or other sources of flooding (including the effects of climate change on those other types of flooding) are significant and required by the flood vulnerability of land uses table (Table 13).
 Progress to Step 6 6.
 Is the site located in Flood Zone 3 in an area that will be affected by other forms of flooding / climate change?
+Establish whether the development type is suitable for Flood Zone 3 and other forms of flooding having considered the flood risk vulnerability of land uses (Table 13).
+Undertake exception test fluvial or other sources of flooding (including the effects of climate change on those other types of flooding) are significant and required by the flood vulnerability of land uses table (Table 13).
 Progress to Step 7